-Certain styles of popular music from Sanz's era used irregular rhythms very similar to those found today in flamenco, although the harmonic tension and release happen at different times and in different ways than in flamenco.
-The rhythm in Sanz's Zarabanda and Canarios is similar to that of the guajiras and peteneras styles of flamenco, his Jácaras is similar to soleá, and his Pasacalles, if taken in sixes, bears a certain similarity to sevillanas or fandangos de Huelva and, when taken in twelves, can be likened to soleá.
+Certain styles of popular music from Sanz's era used irregular rhythms that are very similar to those found today in flamenco, although the harmonic tension and release happen at different times and in different ways than in flamenco.
+The rhythm of Sanz's Zarabanda and Canarios is similar to that of the guajiras and peteneras styles of flamenco, his Jácaras is similar to soleá, and his Pasacalles, if taken in sixes, bears a certain similarity to sevillanas or fandangos de Huelva and, when taken in twelves, can be likened to soleá.

 The rhythm of Sanz's Zarabanda and Canarios is often called "de amalgama" in modern flamenco terminology, due to the asymmetrical intervals between the accented beats (3+3+2+2+2).
-This rhythm is normally written in a mixed meter of 6/8 and 3/4, but it can be found throughout the history of Spanish music, sometimes appearing as a homogenized 6/8 or 12/8, as seen below (the musicologist Dionisio Preciado described this as 'camouflaged').
+This rhythm is normally written in a mixed meter of 6/8 and 3/4, although it can be found throughout the history of Spanish music, sometimes appearing as a homogenized 6/8 or 12/8, as seen below (the musicologist Dionisio Preciado described this as "camouflaged").

-In his 1577 publication "De Musica Libri Septem," the theoretician Francisco de Salinas wrote that this rhythm was used in the folk song "Retratada está La Infanta / bien así como solía" and also in the romance "Conde Claros."
+In his 1577 publication "De Musica Libri Septem," the theoretician Francisco de Salinas stated that this rhythm was used in the folk song "Retratada está La Infanta / bien así como solía" and also in the romance "Conde Claros."

 The musicologist Eduardo M. Torner wrote that this rhythm is found throughout most of a Christmas carol found in the "cancionero manuscrito de la Biblioteca Columbina" (see the indication below from the work of Emilio Rey García).
 Written in the early 16th century, the first verse is: "Los hombres, con gran placer."